Saamoz/eleventy-blog/src/posts/social-security-number.md

 Finally, my moment of truth arrived.
 I was called up by an agent to look at my application package.
 He asked me a few questions about what the company did and my role in it, but to my horror he denied my application.
 I learned that many other Canadian trainees, who drove instead of flew, used the exact same application package to make it through in just a few minutes.
 Here I was after waiting for 3 or 4 hours only to be denied.

 I think this illustrates another essential part of any bureaucratic process that just can't be controlled - an element of luck.
 Somethings things just go your way, and sometimes they don't through no fault of your own.
 Maybe the agent was having a bad day or maybe there really was a flaw in the application.
+The TN visa is only permitted for a specific list of designated, NAFTA professions and I don't think he understood how my new role related to that list.

 Either way, I was cast out of the airport and sent to collect my bags.
 To make things even worse, I had to wait another hour for my two huge boxes to be sent back outside and for someone to come pick me up.
 The one saving grace in all of this was that my new workplace was extremely sympathetic throughout this entire process.
 They assured me that I did nothing wrong and arranged to send me new documents overnight so I could try again tomorrow.
 After doing some frantic research for new flights and planning out my next day, I finally had some well deserved sleep.

-## August 2022 (still) -- Getting the Visa Part 2
+## August 2022 (still) -- Getting the Visa Day 2

 The plan for today was essentially identical to yesterday.
 I got to the airport early, lugged my two huge boxes around until the oversize luggage area was open to check them in, shambled through US security with practiced ease, and declared that I was applying for a TN visa.
 And then, the waiting began.